phillipclapham/neuroweaver/README.md

 You do it: tweak your spark—“Focus rocks” becomes “I cut through noise.”
 Play with it—try a wild twist (dictate tasks in a pirate voice?).
 Rest, catch sideways wins (a podcast tip?), refine again.
 Cycle it—each loop sharpens your edge till Flow hits, and you’re unstoppable.
 What’s your next spark tweak?

-**Lab Tip**: Tweak fast—flip ‘Focus rocks’ to ‘I’m a focus fiend,’ then ride the wave to glory!
+**💡 Lab Tip**: Tweak fast—flip ‘Focus rocks’ to ‘I’m a focus fiend,’ then ride the wave to glory!

 #### **Step 5 Examples:**